se-edu/se-book/architecture/architecturalStyles/clientServer/what/text.md

 <box>

-{{ icon_example }} The online game and the Web application below uses the client-server style.
+{{ icon_example }} The online game and the web application below use the client-server style.

 <img src="{{baseUrl}}/architecture/architecturalStyles/clientServer/what/images/clientServerExamples.png" height="200" />